 - The manufacturers of this product are a family that is made up of horse owners, horse riders, and competitors.
 They provide quality horse products and also at affordable prices; so this is a great starter product for beginners.

-- This brand gives you differences in flashier saddle blankets, as well as show pads.
+- This brand gives you differences in flashier saddle blankets, as well as foam show pads.
+They also have quality shock absorbing saddle cells.

 - Although you get what it is you pay for, you should not expect this pad to last as long as you want or that the quality as high when it comes to stitching or skirting as the higher-end options on the list.